Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Feature Manifold Analysis

 In particular, we seek to start from confirming \cites{engelsNotAllLanguage2025} finding that LMs tend to represent calendar dates in a circular topology, placing December near January in their latent space.
 Consider a prompt comprising several sentences following the template \enquote{\exampleb{\underline{<name>}} \exampleo{was born} \exampleg{on the \underline{<day>} of \underline{<month>}}.} When asked \enquote{\exampler{The oldest is},} the task is answered correctly if the model uses contextual information to produce the correct answer \exampleb{<name>}.

-By prompting the LM with several such prompts varying the reference date, we elicit internal representations that collectively reside on the feature manifold of calendar dates.
+By querying the LM with several such prompts varying the reference date, we elicit internal representations that collectively reside on the feature manifold of calendar dates.
 In this case, our quantity of interest is the birthday of the correct person (e.g., Bob's birthday: \exampleg{10th of March} in Figure~\ref{fig:case-study}a), which we collectively represent as a set of labels $y$.
 We map these labels onto the $[0,1]$ interval, where $0$ corresponds to Jan 1st and $1$ to Dec 31st.
 We then extract the hidden states corresponding to the last token of the date (e.g., the \enquote{\exampleg{<month>}} token\footnote{For readability, we omit space tokens in the examples.
 Tokenization is still performed as usual.}), yielding a collection of hidden states $X\in \mathbb{R}^{n \times d}$, with $n$ number of samples and $d$ the hidden size of the LM.
 Next, we use dimensionality reduction to project the high-dimensional hidden states $X$ onto an interpretable, low-dimensional space.

-\paragraph{Existing Methods} We identify three primary methods used in previous works: PCA, LDA, and PLS \citep[][\it inter alia]{woldPLSregressionBasicTool2001, parkGeometryCategoricalHierarchical2024, el-shangitiGeometryNumericalReasoning2025, modellOriginsRepresentationManifolds2025}.\footnote{We provide a review of relevant works in Appendix \ref{sec:related_work}.} From observing the visualisations in Figure~\ref{fig:case-study}b, we can see that each method has crucial limitations when trying to detect arbitrary geometries such as the circular one we seek.
+\paragraph{Existing Methods} We identify three primary methods used in previous works: PCA, LDA, and PLS \citep[][\it inter alia]{woldPLSregressionBasicTool2001, parkGeometryCategoricalHierarchical2024, el-shangitiGeometryNumericalReasoning2025, modellOriginsRepresentationManifolds2025}.\footnote{We provide a review of relevant works in \S\ref{sec:related_work}.} From observing the visualizations in Figure~\ref{fig:case-study}b, we see that each method highlights different aspects of the underlying data structure but none can readily recover arbitrary geometries such as the circular one we seek.
 LDA finds interpretable clusters but has no notion of order; PCA fails to identify feature subspaces if they are not aligned with the directions of maximum variance; and PLS is limited to linear features unless a suitable transformation is applied to the data \citep{alqubojNumberRepresentationsLLMs2025}.
-As a result, each method can only detect specific types of structure.
 Moreover, without quantitative metrics to assess the goodness-of-fit across different methods, it is unclear which of the manifolds best reflects the original representations.